1.b) Black holes and contraction of the Universe

 Emission of mass and electromagnetic energy

-We know that some black holes emit great quantities of matter in short periods.
+We know that some black holes emit significant quantities of matter in short periods.

 Contraction of the Universe

-Contraction of the Universe will be a similar phenomenon to that of a displacement in a three-dimensional spider’s web, when one tugs towards the middle and a central ball creates –with the material of the strands– containing many little balls.
+The contraction of the Universe will be a similar phenomenon to that of a displacement in a three-dimensional spider’s web when one tug towards the middle and a central ball creates –with the material of the strands– containing many little balls.

-In the new theory, black holes produce the contraction of the global aether or reticular structure of matter.
-Other physical theories might call these phenomena contraction of space; they understand space –erroneously in our opinion– as the mathematical points corresponding to global aether in Global Mechanics.
-Thus, if the global aether compresses, there will be a contraction of the Universe due to contraction of space according to these theories.
+Other physical theories might call these phenomena contraction of space; they understand space –erroneously in our opinion– like the mathematical points corresponding to Global Aether in Global Mechanics.
+Thus, if the Global Aether compresses, there will be a contraction of the Universe due to the contraction of space according to these theories.